2020 FIFA U-20 Women's World Cup

 The 2020 FIFA U-20 Women's World Cup, was originally going to be the 10th edition of the FIFA U-20 Women's World Cup, the biennial international women's youth football championship contested by the under-20 national teams of the member associations of FIFA, since its inception in 2002 as the FIFA U-19 Women's World Championship (the age limit was raised from 19 to 20 in 2008).

-The tournament was originally scheduled to be held in August/September 2020 by Costa Rica and Panama.
+The tournament was originally scheduled to be held in August to September 2020 by Costa Rica and Panama, with the latter hosting its first FIFA tournament; this would have been the first FIFA youth tournament to be hosted by more than one country.
 However, due to the COVID-19 pandemic, FIFA announced on 3 April 2020 that the tournament would be postponed and rescheduled.
 On 12 May 2020, FIFA announced that the tournament would be held between 20 January – 6 February 2021, subject to further monitoring.
 In July 2020, due to COVID-19 concerns with the highest cases and deaths of all Central America, Panama backed out from co-hosting leaving Costa Rica the solo host.

 On 17 November 2020, FIFA announced that the 2020 edition of the tournament would be cancelled.
 Instead, Costa Rica were appointed as hosts of the next edition of the tournament in 2022.

 Japan were the defending champions, having won their first title in 2018.